Help us make our facility more accessible all year-round! Click here to find out more.

 Our Mission

-• To contribute to the effort to reduce the wild mustang’s impact on the ecosystems of the Western states by providing adoption opportunities in the Northeast.
+• Contribute to the effort to reduce the wild mustang’s impact on the ecosystems of the western states by providing adoption and training opportunities in the Northeast.

 Mustangs can make exceptional riding horses, but carrying a rider is a skill they must learn from scratch!